 In addition to the Premises License, the Hall pays for a Music License for the playing or performing of music (formerly PRS and PPL Licenses).
-More information can be found under 9(d) Financial Policy - expenditure.
+More information can be found under 9(e) Financial Policy - ix) Cost management.

 Note that we do not currently pay for a TV licence, so neither we nor users of the premises are permitted to watch programmes, either live or streamed.